 All employers must appoint one or more competent employees who assume responsibility for the company's occupational health and safety activities.
+He/she is entitled to at least 5 days of training on health in the workplace.

 If the company does not have the resources internally, it can call on outside agencies (DREETS, CARSAT, ANACT, OPPBTP...).